gjacopo/bodylanguage/estatref/README.md

 **About**

-This material will enable you to export bibliographical references into a searchable table using [`JabRef`](http://www.jabref.org) bibliography reference manager.
+This material will enable you to export bibliographical references into a `html`-formatted searchable table using [`JabRef`](http://www.jabref.org) bibliography reference manager.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">see also: https://gjacopo.github.io/bodylanguage/estatref</td> </tr>